Newell-Littlewood numbers III: eigencones and GIT-semigroups: Abstract

 \section{Abstract}

 The \emph{Newell-Littlewood numbers} are tensor product multiplicities of Weyl modules for the classical groups in the stable range.
 Littlewood-Richardson coefficients form a special case.
 Klyachko connected eigenvalues of sums of Hermitian matrices to the saturated LR-cone and established defining linear inequalities.
-We prove analogues for the saturated NL-cone: \begin{itemize} \item an eigenvalue interpretation; \item a minimal list of defining linear inequalities; \item a description by \emph{Extended Horn inequalities}, as conjectured in part II of this series; and \item a factorization of NL-numbers, on the boundary. \end{itemize}
+We prove analogues for the saturated NL-cone: \begin{itemize} \item a description by \emph{Extended Horn inequalities} (as conjectured in part II of this series): using a result of King, this description is controlled by the saturated LR-cone and thereby recursive, just like the Horn inequalities; \item a minimal list of defining linear inequalities; \item an eigenvalue interpretation; and \item a factorization of NL-numbers, on the boundary. \end{itemize}